roryhardy/reveal-leap-motion/README.md

 The Leap Motion plugin lets you utilize your [Leap Motion][1] device to control basic navigation of your [Reveal.js][2] presentation.

+## Quick start
+* Add the `leap_motion.js` file to your slideshow and configure accordingly.
+* Install with NPM `npm install reveal-leap-motion` and configure accordingly.

 ## Supported gestures

 **1 to 2 fingers**